clumio-code/terraform-provider-clumio/docs/resources/policy.md

 - `action_setting` (String) Determines whether the policy should take action now or during the specified backup window.
 Valid values are: `immediate` and `window`. `immediate` starts the backup process immediately while `window` starts the backup in the specified window.
 - `slas` (Block Set) The service level agreement (SLA) for the policy.
 A policy can include one or more SLAs.
 For example, a policy can retain daily backups for a month each, and monthly backups for a year each. (see [below for nested schema](#nestedblock--operations--slas))
 - `type` (String) The type of operation to be performed.
 Depending on the type selected, `advanced_settings` may also be required.
-See the API Documentation for "List policies" for more information about the supported types.
+See the [API Documentation for List policies](https://help.clumio.com/reference/list-policy-definitions) for more information about the supported types.

 Optional:

 - `advanced_settings` (Block Set) Additional operation-specific policy settings. (see [below for nested schema](#nestedblock--operations--advanced_settings))
 - `backup_aws_region` (String) The region in which this backup is stored.
 This might be used for cross-region backup.
 Possible values are AWS region string, for example: `us-east-1`, `us-west-2`, ....
 If no value is provided, it defaults to in-region (the asset's source region).
 - `backup_window_tz` (Block Set) The start and end times for the customized backup window that reflects the user-defined timezone. (see [below for nested schema](#nestedblock--operations--backup_window_tz))
+- `timezone` (String) The time zone for the operation-specific policy, in IANA format.
+For example: `America/Los_Angeles`, `America/New_York`, `Etc/UTC`, etc. For more information, see the Time Zone Database (https://www.iana.org/time-zones) on the IANA website.

 <a id="nestedblock--operations--advanced_settings"></a>
 ### Nested Schema for `operations.advanced_settings`